1978 Milwaukee Brewers season

-The 1978 Milwaukee Brewers season was the 9th season for the Brewers in Milwaukee, and their 10th overall.
+The 1978 Milwaukee Brewers season was the 9th season for the Brewers in Milwaukee, having relocated from Seattle in March 1970.
 The Brewers finished third in the American League East with a record of 93 wins and 69 losses.
 The Brewers achieved their first winning season in franchise history, nine in Milwaukee after the first (1969) as the Seattle Pilots.